mmick66/CalendarView/README.md

 ### Selecting and Deselecting Dates

-You can select dates either by clicking on a cell or by selecting a date programmatically
+The calendar supports the selection of multiple dates.
+You can select a date either by clicking on a cell or by selecting it programmatically as:

 ```Swift
 self.calendarView.selectDate(date)